hsheth2/hsheth2.github.io/_posts/2022-01-31-webassembly.md

 Right now, this is mainly used to port applications to the web.
 Here’s some examples:

-* Figma makes use of a low-level C++ library called Skia for 2D graphics rather than building their own graphics engine or porting one to JavaScript.[^7]
+* Figma makes use of a low-level C++ library called Skia for some graphics algorithms rather than building their own or porting them to JavaScript.[^7]
 * My favorite chess server, lichess.org, runs the world-class Stockfish chess engine in users’ browsers, saving them the computational burden of running it server-side.
 * [Google Earth](https://medium.com/google-earth/google-earth-comes-to-more-browsers-thanks-to-webassembly-1877d95810d6) and [Adobe Photoshop](https://web.dev/ps-on-the-web/) ported their C++ codebases to the web using Wasm.